 - Neutering your male pet reduces inappropriate behaviors, such as roaming to find a mate, marking inside your home, and fighting with other males.

 - Spaying and neutering are more cost-effective than skipping the surgery.
-A uterine infection that requires emergency surgery to save your female pet’s life easily can cost several thousand dollars if you don’t have good pet insurance.
-While a simple tomcat neuter costs much less than products needed to eliminate urine odors after your home has been well-marked by your territorial male cat.
+A uterine infection that requires emergency surgery to save your female pet’s life easily can cost several thousand dollars if you don’t have good pet insurance for dogs or cats.
+Even a simple tomcat neuter costs much less than products needed to eliminate urine odors after your home has been well-marked by your territorial male cat.” - AAHA

-- Unneutered males will roam away from home more often looking to mate.
+- Unneutered males will roam from home more often, looking to mate.
 This can increase their odds of being killed by a car or other animals.

-- Unneutered males are usually more aggressive compared to neutered males.
+- Unneutered males are usually more aggressive than neutered males.

-- Females going through heat (once every 3 months) are anxious, loud, and demanding.
+- Females going through heat (once every three months) are anxious, loud, and demanding.

-- Unspayed females can have up to 3 litters a year, increasing overpopulation.
+- Unspayed females can have up to three litters a year, increasing overpopulation.

-- Unneutered males can also develop serious infections of their prostate and/or testicular tumors.
+- Unneutered males can develop serious infections of their prostate and/or testicular tumors.

-- Unspayed female dogs will bleed during heat (not so common in cats), so you need to be prepared with diapers and clean up to help them stay clean and avoid infections.
-Some dogs bleed a lot, some bleed very little.
-Dog medical insurance is usually very necessary if you skip the spay.
+- Unspayed female dogs will bleed during heat (not so common in cats), so you need to be prepared with diapers and to help them stay clean and avoid infections.
+Some dogs bleed a lot, while others bleed very little.
+Dog health insurance is essential if you decide to skip spaying your dog.

-While Wagmo pet insurance plans and wellness plans don’t cover spay or neuter surgeries does not mean they are not important.
-If you do decide to skip the neutering or spay it is more important to sign up for pet insurance for dogs and/or pet insurance for cats in case they get pregnant, develop cancer, or experience any complications with their cycles and hormones.
+While Wagmo pet insurance plans and wellness plans don’t cover spay or neuter surgeries, this does not mean they’re not important.
+If you do decide to skip neutering or spaying, it is more important to sign up for pet insurance for dogs and/or pet insurance for cats.
+These plans will cover you in case they get pregnant, develop cancer, or experience any complications with their cycles and hormones.

-If you just got a puppy and kitten and are looking into the cost of care, getting them spayed or neutered might sound expensive upfront.
-However, you will be saving thousands of dollars on medical costs for the future.
+If you just got a puppy or kitten and are looking into the cost of care, getting them spayed or neutered might sound expensive upfront.
+However, you will be saving thousands of dollars on medical costs down the road.
+Wondering how you can save on pet expenses with pet insurance for dogs or pet insurance for cats?
+Take our coverage quiz to find out.